Investing in the stock market as a Muslim

 First of all, opt for stocks having low debt and generating a minority share of their income via interest.
 Also filter prohibited sectors (alcohol, tobacco, etc.).
 You can also turn to sukuks, the Islamic equivalent of bonds, backed by tangible assets and real cash flows rather than pure financial interest.

 Finally, for greater ease, turn to exchange traded funds replicating Islamic stock indices.
-Filtering of non-Sharia-compliant values is already carried out.
+Filtering of non-Sharia-compliant values โ€‹โ€‹is already carried out.
 With these guidelines, you will invest in the stock market with a light mind and in full agreement with your religious principles.
+Investing in real estate to earn rental income is permitted.
+Be careful though loans with interest.
+Real estate investment is therefore a good way to invest in the stock market as a Muslim.

 These indices based on ethical and moral filters are meeting growing interest from investors, Muslims but also non-Muslims, seduced by this more virtuous finance.
 Concretely, the filtering methodology for composing these indices varies but is generally based on sectoral exclusion and financial ratios.